amplitude/Amplitude-Node/packages/identify/README.md

 Any identify operation calls made on this object will **also** be treated as a group identify call.
 Certain operations will not be transferred to the group properties (see the docs on the [Group Identify API](https://developers.amplitude.com/docs/group-identify-api) to see which properties are supported here).

+To not associate a user with the group identify, you can also use the `identifyGroup` function to send `$groupIdentify` events for a group.

 ## Clear All

 Clear all will clear all user properties from the user and device on all events going forward.